marcomer/SauceTool/README.md

 ### `SAUCE_num_comment_lines(const char* string)`
 Determine how many comment lines a string will need in order to place it in a CommentBlock.

+### `SAUCE_COMMENT_BLOCK_SIZE(lines)`
+Macro function that determines how large an actual CommentBlock will be in bytes according to the number of lines present.
+This includes the 5 bytes for the COMNT id.